Services

 Supporting...

-Your child during the investigative phases and the healing process will build trust and resilience in your child and the family system.
-Children whose caregivers are supportive heal more quickly from abuse, so even if you have doubts about the abuse details themselves, it is important to communicate to your child that you support them.
+Supporting your child during the investigative phases and the healing process will build trust and resilience in your child and the family system.
+Furthermore, children whose caregivers are supportive heal more quickly from abuse, so even if you have doubts about the abuse details themselves, it is important to communicate to your child that you support them.

 Protecting...

-Your child is the most important step a caregiver can take to help their child heal from trauma.
-Restricting contact with the alleged abuser either completely or as much as a court or custody order will allow will build trust and ensure the ongoing safety of your child.
+Protecting your child is the most important step a caregiver can take to help their child heal from trauma.
+Restricting contact with the alleged abuser, either completely or as much as a court or custody order, will build trust and ensure the ongoing safety of your child.
 The CAC Victim Advocate can help your family strategize ways to protect your child from future abuse.

 CAC FAQs

-The purpose of the medical examination is to help ensure health, safety and well-being of children seen at the CAC.
-Our providers have pediatric experience and expertise in child abuse and neglect.
-This specialized training assists them in differentiating medical findings that are indicative of abuse from those which may be explained by other medical conditions or caused by accident.
-During the exam, children are also assessed for any unmet medical needs and emotional or behavioral problems in which the child may benefit from further evaluation and treatment.
+The purpose of the medical examination at the CAC is to support the health, safety, and well-being of children.
+Our pediatric medical providers have specialized training and experience in the evaluation of child abuse and neglect, allowing them to accurately identify medical findings related to abuse while distinguishing them from conditions caused by illness or accident.
+During the exam, providers also assess children for unmet medical needs as well as emotional or behavioral concerns that may benefit from further evaluation or treatment.

 Through partnership with Children’s Mercy, our team is able to connect youth and adolescents to the following community resources, as needed.

-Don’t promise – Many things are uncertain, especially in the beginning.
-Additionally, try not to make promises to your child about what will happen with the offender or the investigation.
-Finally, do not promise that they will not have to talk about what happened ever again, including at court.
+Avoid making promises prior to the interview, as many things are uncertain, especially in the beginning.
+Try not to make promises to your child about what will happen with the offender, with the investigation or that they will never have to talk about what happened again.
 It is better to tell your child that you don’t know rather than answer a question incorrectly.
-We strongly recommend not promising rewards if they talk with the interviewer, or another professional, so they do not feel bribed or forced into talking.
-Our goal is to provide a space where kids feel safe to share their experiences.
+Additionally, we strongly recommend not promising rewards if they talk with the interviewer, so they do not feel bribed or forced into talking.
+Overall, our goal is to provide a space where kids feel safe to share their experiences.

 More than 22,000 partnering businesses and community locations